sanyammittal/Java_Calculator/README.md

 # Java_Calculator
-I created a working CALCULATOR using java SWINGS concept .
+I created a working CALCULATOR 🧮 using Java 🍵 SWINGS concept .
 It can do all the work that can a simple calculator can do.